 Before opening your shop, be sure you’ve thoroughly cleaned and disinfected all surfaces, linens and tools.
 Use only disinfectants that are approved by the EPA and have effectively tested against human coronavirus.
 If you have furniture that you cannot disinfect (e.g. leather chairs), consider using plastic covers that can stand up to regular cleaning and disinfecting.

 2. Research local guidelines related to COVID-19 safety.

 Read your local reopening guidelines to make a list of new safety procedures you’ll need to implement, as well as how you may need to update your interior space.
 Depending on your location, these could include both state and city/county guidelines.
-These three resources may help:
+These two resources may help:

 - Modern Salon’s State by State Guide for Salons Reopening